You are here: Urology Textbook > Signs and symptoms > Gynecomastia

 History and Physical Examination:

 - Size of the testes

 - Asymmetric or bilateral gynecomastia?
 Palpation: tumor?

-Testosterone, LH, FSH, TSH, prolactin.
+Testosterone in serum, LH, FSH, TSH, prolactin.

 Ultrasound imaging and/or mammography, if a tumor is suspected.